-Air plants use other plants or structures to support them.
+Air plants use other plants or structures for support as they use their root systems only for attachment.
 They are not parasites and do not damage the supporting plant.
 They use their roots systems only to attach to the support structure.
-Air plants get their common name from the fact that they absorb all of their nutrients and moisture from the atmosphere.
-Small scales on the thin, stiff leaves enable the plant to absorb the necessary water and nutrients.
+Air plants get their common name because they absorb all of their nutrients and moisture from the atmosphere.
+Small scales on the thin, stiff leaves enable the plant to absorb water and nutrients.

 Planting & Care

 Air plants require proper light, air circulation, and water.
-They need bright, filtered light, usually on an eastern, southern, or western exposure.
-Do not place them in direct sunlight.
+They need bright, filtered light, usually on an eastern, southern, or western exposure; therefore, do not place them in direct sunlight.

 Water Tillandsia once a week by either misting well or submerging the plant in water for 20-30 minutes.
 Excess water can collect between the leaves around the center of the plant, so gently shaking them will remove moisture.
-It is important to turn the plant upside down to allow the excess water to drain and dry out to prevent it from rotting.
-If the plant is not receiving enough water, then the leaves will curl or roll, the foliage will turn a dull color, and the tips will turn brown.
+Turning the plant upside down is important to allow the excess water to drain and dry out to prevent it from rotting.
+If the plant is not receiving enough water, the leaves will curl or roll, the foliage will turn a dull color, and the tips will turn brown.

 Good air circulation is also an important factor in successfully growing air plants.
 This helps the plant dry between watering and will help prevent disease.

 Fertilization is not necessary, but plants will be more vigorous when fertilized with a light application.
-Fertilize once a month, if desired, and use a liquid fertilizer made especially for bromeliads.
+Fertilize once a month and use a liquid fertilizer made especially for bromeliads.
 Dilute the suggested dosage to one-fourth the recommended rate and add to the normal watering schedule.
 Again, be sure to let the plant drain well.